Connect a Conversion

 If you using Webflow, then you should follow the guide here: Optibase Webflow App

-Once you have created a Conversion inside of the Optibase web app, you need to connect it to an actual HTML element inside of your website.
-This way, Optibase knows which HTML element belongs to which Conversion.
+Once you’ve created a Conversion inside the Optibase web app, you’ll need to connect it to your website so Optibase can track when it happens.

 Click Event

-If you want to trigger a Conversion Event when the user clicks an HTML element on your page, then you should add the data-optibase-click-conversion-id attribute to the HTML element.
+If you want to trigger a conversion when a user clicks an HTML element (like a button or link), you need to:

 Before: